LiYan1988/simulationsYuxin/README.md

 		exclusive
 	- Rivanna charges according to max{cpus, memory/6G}.
 So it's impossible to fool the system to charge less than what you use
+12. It is possible to directly modify the model to change the bounds of variables, and thus update demands_added and demands_fixed without rewrite the model again.
+	  Modifying the model can also automatically provide the solution from the previous solving as the MIP start, which can avoid bugs (if numerical stability is not a problem).
+13. In the gurobi.log file, I found that when GN is severely worse than TR, the GN does not accept the MIP start given by TR.
+So change MIP start so that TR gives TR and GN gives GN.
+14. Set presolve to 2?